jshrdt/aics-project/notes/lognotes.md

 - load & transfer mini, base, attn to external mixed real/fake dataset (ai-generated-images-vs-real-images, Tristan Zhang; https://www.kaggle.com/datasets/tristanzhang32/ai-generated-images-vs-real-images/data)
 - no high hopes for performance, but intended for paper critique; CIFAKE is not suited for transfer; results in paper also seem 'naive'; their model likely overfits,  "providing not only a system that can recognise synthetic images but also data and interpretation."...well no.
-- " significant contribution is made through the release of the CIFAKE dataset."; contrition to what, exactly
+- " significant contribution is made through the release of the CIFAKE dataset."; contribution to what, exactly

 - experimenting with architecture: SRM after conv2d/pooling layers, instead of in-between; initial loss lower?

+#### Jan10
+- code fixes, add per-class eval for mixed transfer
+- quick meeting with Maria to discuss final thoughts/what to leave up to future work

+#### Jan11
+- paper writing (methods-results), final design/comparison choices

+#### Jan 12
+- paper writing (discussion/conclusion), repos formatting